Charles Hoskinson: Why Monero Could Have Redefined Bitcoin’s Legacy

 Q: Is Monero more anonymous than Bitcoin?

-A: Yes, Monero transactions are inherently private and obfuscated, making it virtually impossible to trace them back to users, while Bitcoin transactions are permanently recorded on a public ledger.
+A: Yes, Monero transactions are inherently private and obfuscated, making it virtually impossible to trace them back to users, unlike Bitcoin where transaction details are publicly visible.

-Q: What is the market cap of Monero?
+Q: What is the cost associated with using Monero?

 Leave a Comment